anventia/ProcessingUtilities/README.md

 ```
 - Multiply any value you want to scale with window `width` or `height` with `scaleX` or scaleY`
 - Useful for `fullScreen()` projects
-- Change 1000x700 in the code to whatever your default window resolution is: what you coded everything in originally
+- Change `1000` and `700` in the code to whatever your default window resolution is: what you coded everything in originally

 <br/>